sumitchaudhary11/weather-app/README.md

 ## Overview

 The **Weather Information Application** is a responsive web app that provides real-time weather information by city.
-Built using **Next.js** and **Tailwind CSS**, it offers a clean and user-friendly interface to fetch accurate weather data from the OpenWeather API.
+Built using **Next.js** and **Tailwind CSS**, it offers a clean and user-friendly interface to fetch accurate weather data from the weatherUnion API.

 ## Features